rvyash/rvyash/README.md

 ● I'm a recent graduate with a Computer Science major.
 A versatile developer with hands-on experience in designing, developing, deploying, and implementing web-based applications & solutions using a range of technologies and programming languages.

-● Fullstack developer an interest in DevOps and Cloud Native technologies, experienced working on container-based technologies like Docker and Kubernetes, and implementing CI/CD pipelines by adopting GitOps principles. 🪜Often open to learning new technologies and sharing<b>!!!
+● Fullstack developer with an interest in DevOps and Cloud Native technologies, experienced working on container-based technologies like Docker and Kubernetes, and implementing CI/CD pipelines by adopting GitOps principles. 🪜Often open to learning new technologies and sharing<b>!!!

 ---